 Santa Cruz County is home to popular markets, interesting museums, a marvelous state park and more, but one of the nicest things about a visit to Santa Cruz County is how accessible and close everything is.
 So, whether traveling with a busload of people or by yourself, here are some of the best attractions to appreciate in this lovely little county.

-A THRIVING BEACH SCENE
+Explore a THRIVING BEACH SCENE in Santa Cruz

 One of the more popular stops on a visit to Santa Cruz County is the always entertaining Santa Cruz Wharf.
 This 2,745-foot-long pier was constructed in 1914 to accommodate deep-water ships.
 Now, the wharf is used to accommodate visitors and locals alike with shops, restaurants, events, recreational activities and even wildlife.